 How many of us really understand how our food is produced?
 Labels on meat and dairy products are full of pictures of happy animals in beautiful rustic settings with plenty of space to roam and be free.
 But is that the truth?
 And how can we make decisions about what food products are healthy, sustainable, and in line with our values if we don’t have complete information and … Read the rest

 I was kind of a late bloomer, always jealous of other girls’ racks and fearing I’d never have one myself.
 Even my younger sisters got theirs ahead of me.
 No, I didn’t suddenly pump myself full of plastic to impress the boys.
 It’s my new Drying Rack, people!
 What the heck did you think?

-Inspired by Citizen Green’s excellent tips for hanging clothes to dry, and committed more than ever to saving energy after seeing The Age of Stupid last week, I was determined to figure out a way to hang dry at least some of our clothes.
+Committed more than ever to saving energy after seeing The Age of Stupid last week, I was determined to figure out a way to hang dry at least some of our clothes.
 The trouble is, we don’t have a yard for installing the kind of contraption Linda has, and we don’t have room in the house to put one up either.
 Our laundry room is basically the back hallway which has barely enough room for Michael and me to squeeze past each other.
 We also don’t have the right kind of wall space to put up one of those expanding dry racks.

 So I was happy to find a different kind of drying rack.
 Called the Best Drying Rack, the unit is constructed of maple and corrosion… Read the rest